Best Keyboard for Typing Practice

 Keychron K10 Max

-Best quiet work + light gaming
+Best work + light gaming option

 Razer Pro Type Ultra